kapi-codes/project-4-traveler-db/README.md

 ### New Files and Dependencies

-For this project, you will be adding a few files:
+For this project, you will add a few files (provided in the repository):

 * `config`
     * `database.js`